mackbdev/VHSdemo/README.md

 This project was created with [Create React App](https://github.com/facebook/create-react-app).

-This project loads the 10 most recent blocks from the ethereum chain and displays the curated data.
+`This project loads the 10 most recent blocks from the ethereum chain and displays curated data.`

 ## Key Features